 At the same time as the Zeppelin, the measurement vehicle with the mobile laboratory (MobiLab) of FZ Jülich, the measurement bicycle of the IfK and a measurement vehicle of the DLR were also in use in Stuttgart.
 With the use of measuring vehicles and Zeppelin, extensive three-dimensional and spatially distributed data on air quality in Stuttgart could be obtained in addition to the usual station data.
 The focus of the measurements was on air pollutants such as fine dust, soot and carbon monoxide.

 The Principal Investigator of another sub-project (DLR, Thilo Erbertseder) also participated in a DLR study on the effects of the lockdown on air quality.
 Compared to last year, the Sentinel-5P satellite showed a strong global decrease of nitrogen dioxide (NO2).
 By incorporating long-term data from the European satellite MetOP-A, measurements at ground stations, consideration of weather-related fluctuations in NO2 concentrations and computer modelling, a strong reduction in air pollution over Lombardy was clearly shown.
-More information about the DLR study can be found on this website under Media.

 Properly dressed scientists in front of the measurement vehicles of the FZ Jülich and the DLR.
 In the middle of the photo you may see the measuring bicycle of the IfK of the University of Stuttgart. © DLR/FrankEppler

 |Discussion at the measurement bicycle. © DLR/FrankEppler||Preparations for the measurement campaign. © DLR/Frank Eppler|